emersonrp/fallout.bas/README.md

 My primary issue is that the compiled version of the program doesn't display the blinking cursor at all.
 I've hacked in a fake cursor using a reverse-video "space" character, but it's less sexy than actually having the real blinking cursor.
 If you have any insight as to why the EnhComp-compiled version of the code would disable the display of the cursor, or more specifically, how to re-enable it, let me know.

 A second question is whether the upper 64K of "banked" RAM in a 128K machine is available to BASIC somehow.
-I'm imagining not, that this would require dipping into assembler, which is out of scope for me, but I'd love to hear about it if I'm wrong.
+I'm imagining not, that this would require dipping into assembly language, which is out of scope for me, but I'd love to hear about it if I'm wrong.

 [^1]: I develop on LS-DOS 6, and don't test on TRSDOS, but as best I can tell, the BASIC supplied with TRSDOS 6 is the same as that supplied with LS-DOS 6.
 If you find something not working on TRSDOS, please open an issue.